Reinforcement Learning via Conservative Agent for Environments with Random Delays: Introduction

+On the other hand, the model-based method aims to restore the Markovian dynamics by learning the underlying delay-free dynamics and then planning in delayed environments using the learned dynamics model \cite{mbs, At-Human, Delay-aware, acting}.
+For example, Derman et al. \cite{acting} approximates MDP dynamics model from transition samples collected in a delay-free environment and employs it in its delayed environment to infer non-delayed information through recursive one-step predictions.
+Similarly, Firoiu et al. \cite{At-Human} adopts recurrent neural networks to capture temporal dynamics.
+Despite facilitating more sample-efficient learning, their strong reliance on accurate dynamics modeling makes them vulnerable to model errors and stochasticity in environments; even slight prediction inaccuracies can accumulate, severely degrading policy performance and stability.

-Although numerous delay-compensating methods have been proposed within the RL framework, most rely on the unrealistic assumption of constant delays \citep{Delay-aware, acting, DIDA, BPQL, AD-SAC, VDPO}, leaving random delays relatively unexplored due to their inherent variability and unpredictability.
-The stochastic nature of random delays complicates the direct adaptation of conventional constant-delay methods that depend on structured historical information, making it difficult to select appropriate reference points in the past and to identify causal relationships between observations distorted by such delays.
+Although numerous delay-compensating methods have been proposed within the RL framework and have demonstrated their own promise, most of these approaches rely on the unrealistic assumption of constant delays or require explicit knowledge of the underlying delay distributions \cite{BPQL, AD-SAC, VDPO, Delay-aware, acting, DIDA}.
+Consequently, environments with random delays remain relatively underexplored compared to their constant-delay counterparts, mainly due to their inherent variability and unpredictability.
+This stochastic nature complicates the direct adaptation of conventional constant-delay methods, which often depend on structured and ordered historical information, and thus substantially limits their applicability in realistic settings involving random delays with unknown characteristics.

-In this study, we propose a \textit{conservative agent} for robust decision-making under random delays.
-This agent transforms the random-delay environment into its constant-delay equivalent, providing a straightforward plug-in framework that enables the direct application of any constant-delay method to random-delay environments without requiring modifications to the algorithmic structure or incurring performance degradation.
-We instantiate the conservative agent within the belief projection-based $Q$-learning (BPQL) framework \citep{BPQL}, yielding the conservative-BPQL algorithm.
-Evaluations on continuous control tasks from the MuJoCo benchmark \citep{mujoco} demonstrate that conservative-BPQL consistently outperforms existing baseline algorithms in terms of both asymptotic performance and sample efficiency under random delays.
+In this study, we propose an agent for robust decision-making under bounded random delays, termed the \textit{conservative agent}.
+This agent reformulates a random-delay environment into a constant-delay surrogate, providing a plug-and-play framework that allows any constant-delay method to be directly extended to random-delay environments without modifying its algorithmic structure.
+Apart from a maximum delay, the conservative agent does not require prior knowledge of the underlying delay distribution and demonstrates performance that is invariant to changes in the delay distribution as long as this maximum delay remains unchanged.
+This agent eliminates the need to estimate either individual delays or the delay distribution itself, effectively addressing the difficulties induced by the inherent unpredictability of random delays.
+We present a theoretical analysis of the conservative agent and evaluate its performance on diverse continuous control tasks from the MuJoCo benchmark \cite{mujoco}.
+Experimental results show that the proposed conservative RL algorithm consistently outperforms the state-of-the-art random-delay baselines in terms of both asymptotic performance and sample efficiency.
+The main contributions of this study are summarized as follows: